 Typically, applications are processed the moment we receive membership payment.
 Your certificate and new member kit will take approximately two to three weeks to arrive.
 Your name badge will take four to six weeks to arrive.
 Upon joining, you will receive an email that provides details on how to access all the benefits and services that POC offers.

-- POC 101: Introduction to Professional Organizing and POC Code of Ethics
+- Introduction to Professional Organizing

 If you took these courses before joining POC, please contact us so that we may find your records in our database and add this information to your profile.